Navigation and Announcements

 3700 San Martin Drive

 I am writing in regard to [offeree's name]'s application for an NHFP Fellowship.
-We have reviewed his/her research proposal entitled "[program title]" and are pleased to endorse it and to inform you that we will welcome him/her here and offer him/her support and facilities during the fellowship.
-Dr. [Faculty Contact's name] has agreed to serve as his/her faculty contact.
+We have reviewed their research proposal entitled "[program title]" and are pleased to endorse it and to inform you that we will welcome them here and offer them support and facilities during the fellowship.
+Dr. [Faculty Contact's name] has agreed to serve as their faculty contact.
 Dr. [Faculty Contact's name] is authorized to act as Principal Investigator for external funding at our institution.

-We acknowledge that our institutional indirect costs will be waived on the Fellowship stipend and fringe benefits.
+We acknowledge that our institutional indirect costs will be waived on the Fellowship stipend and fringe benefit.

 The authorizing official should upload the letter per the instructions received in the email sent to the successful offeree.

 Prospective applicants may wish to consult the Advice for Applicants page for some helpful suggestions.
 Requests for additional information on application procedures and supporting documents may be requested by emailing firstname.lastname@example.org.

 Selection and Award of Fellowships

 1. The Panel Review